Application Cycles: Fall 2019 and Spring 2020 (current cycle's deadline listed above; applications due by 11:59 PM PST on application deadline)

-Notification of Awards: late December 2017 and late June 2018
+Notification of Awards: Late December 2018 and late June 2019

-The School of Medicine Dean’s Postdoctoral Fellowships encourage and support young investigators in the first two years of their postdoctoral (Ph.D. or M.D.) research training at the School of Medicine and who are under the mentorship of faculty in the School of Medicine.
-With the goal to support current postdocs and to facilitate the recruitment of new scholars, support of a Dean's Fellowship is often used as "seed" money while outside funds are sought.
+The School of Medicine Dean’s Postdoctoral Fellowships encourage and support young investigators in the first two years of their postdoctoral research training at the School of Medicine and who are under the mentorship of faculty in the School of Medicine.
+With the goal to support current postdocs and to facilitate the recruitment of new scholars, the Dean's Fellowship is often used as seed money while outside funds are sought.

-Applicants are expected to ensure that both they and their faculty sponsor meet all eligibility criteria listed below and follow the application procedures.
-Applications from postdoctoral scholars and/or faculty sponsors who do not meet the fellowship guidelines will not be reviewed by the Dean's Postdoctoral Fellowship Review Committee.
+Applicants ensure that both they and their faculty sponsor meet all eligibility criteria.
+Applications from postdoctoral scholars and/or faculty sponsors who do not meet the guidelines will not be reviewed by the committee.

-- The applicant must be appointed as a postdoctoral scholar at the Stanford University School of Medicine at the time the award begins.
-If the applicant is not an appointed postdoctoral scholar at the time of the application deadline, additional documents must be submitted with the application (see application materials below).
+- Applicants must be postdoctoral scholars at the School of Medicine at the time the award begins.
+If applicant is not a postdoc at the application deadline, additional documents must be submitted with application (see below).

-- The faculty sponsor must be appointed in the School of Medicine.
-(Acting, consulting and courtesy appointees are not eligible.)
+- Faculty sponsors must be appointed in the School of Medicine.
+Acting, consulting, and courtesy appointees are ineligible.